The Beginner’s Guide to Talking About Family in English

 You’ll need to be familiar with family structures to accurately describe your family members.

-Typical questions in this type of situation are “How big is your family?” or “Do you have any brothers or sisters?”
-When people ask this, they usually want to know about your immediate family.
-Your immediate family refers to the relatives (family members) closest to you and who may or may not live with you.
+When people ask these questions, they usually want to know about your immediate family.
+This means the family closest to you and who may or may not live with you.

-People might ask questions like “Do you live with your grandparents?” or “How often do you see your cousins?” when they’re interested in finding out about your extended family.
+Usually they ask this when they’re interested in finding out about your extended family.
 Your extended family includes relatives like your grandparents, uncles, aunts and cousins.

 All right, let’s move on to some useful expressions you can use to talk about your family relationships.